flutter/samples/game_template/README.md

 The repository also includes a few sound effect samples in `assets/sfx`.
-These are public domain (CC0) and you will almost surely want to replace them because they're just Filip Hracek doing silly sounds with his mouth.
+These are public domain (CC0) and you will almost surely want to replace them because they're just recordings of a developer doing silly sounds with their mouth.

 ### Crashlytics